Bartosz95/Clinic---Distributed-Database/README.md

 - JRE

 ## Tutorial
-Desktop application was created in way to gives users the best experience.
+Desktop application was created in a way to give users the best experience.
 User doesn't know that the app works with a distributed database in the background.
 When the application starts it automatically logs into the database.
-Next you can see user interface like below.
+Next you can see the user interface like below.
 There are 5 tabs which are exactly the same as Views in the database.
 To check details about something press it.
 At the beginning o f your work you should create at least one clinic.

 <p align="center"><p align="center"><img src="doc/1.png" ></p>